johnpmeyers20/rippertoire/README.md

     Publish Directory: client/build

   - I had no seed file and the error Shay and I were getting was due to the fact that there was no category, thus there could be no category id's!

+  ## Questions
+  - How can I upload changes to my site without losing the data that's been uploaded manually?